Roadside Monocular 3D Detection Prompted by 2D Detection: Experiments

 \subsection{Societal Impacts and Limitations}

-{\bf Societal impacts.} While our method achieves significantly better performance than prior works on the benchmark datasets of roadside 3D object detection, we note potential risks if directly using our method for vehicle-vehicle communication and vehicle-infrastructure cooperative perception.
-Real-world applications should treat our approach as a module and evaluate the whole system for ultimate goals.
-Methods developed with existing datasets might be biased towards specific cities and countries.
-For example, in some countries, vehicles are running on the different side of the road from what are presented in the datasets.
-These are potentially negative societal impacts.
+{\bf Societal impacts.} We note potential risks if directly using the proposed Pro3D in real-world applications such as vehicle-vehicle communication and vehicle-infrastructure cooperative perception.
+These applications should evaluate our approach in their whole system w.r.t safety and robustness.
+Moreover, as methods (including our Pro3D) developed with existing datasets might be biased towards specific cities and countries. deploying Pro3D requires caution.

-{\bf Limitations.} Our method outputs a 3D prediction for every 2D detection prompt.
+{\bf Limitations and future work.} Currently, our Pro3D exploits a scene prior learned before hand; the change of camera pose (e.g., due to camera replacement or strong wind) can affect performance.
+While we have studied the robustness of Pro3D to scene priors generated in daytime or at night (Table~\ref{fig:visualcompare_scene_prior}), we did not extend this study to different weather conditions as current datasets did not capture images under diverse weathers.
+Moreover, Pro3D outputs a 3D detection given a 2D detection.
 As 2D detections can be false positives, doing so inevitably hallucinates 3D detections which certainly are incorrect.
-While hallucination can be mitigated by training better 2D detectors towards better 3D detection (cf. Fig.~\ref{fig:YOLO-v7 and more 2D annotations}), we expect future research to build upon our exploration to better solve the problem of roadside monocular 3D detection.
+Future work will analyze these aspects in more depth.